Dr BEH Swan Gin

 Cheong Boon was conferred the Public Administration Medal (Gold) in 2020.

-Sanjiv Misra is an Independent Advisor and Chairman of the Asia Pacific Advisory Board for Apollo Global Management, the global private equity and alternative asset management firm.
+Sanjiv Misra is an Independent Advisor and Chairman of the Asia Pacific Advisory Board for Apollo Global Management.
 He is Chairman of Clifford Capital Holdings, Clifford Capital Pte Ltd and Bayfront Infrastructure Management Pte Ltd. He is also President of Phoenix Advisers Pte Ltd, a boutique consulting and principal investing firm.

-Mr Misra is an Independent and Non Executive Director of Olam International Limited (SGX listed), where he is Chairman of the Capital and Investment Committee; He is also a Non Executive Director of EDBI Pte Ltd (Chairman, Audit Committee), and Singapore Symphonia Company Pte Ltd (Member, Investment Committee).
+Mr Misra is an Independent and Non Executive Director of Olam International Limited (SGX listed), where he is Chairman of the Capital and Investment Committee; He is also a Non Executive Director of EDBI Pte Ltd (Chairman, Audit Committee), Clix Capital Services Pvt Ltd; Partners Capital Group LLC, and Singapore Symphonia Company Pte Ltd (Member, Investment Committee).

 Mr. Misra served as a member of the Boards of OUE Hospitality REIT Management Pte Ltd (“OUE REIT”) and OUE Hospitality Trust Management (“OUE TRUST”) from June 2013 till September 2019, where he was Lead Independent Director and Chairman of the Audit and Risk Committee (SGX listed); member of the Board of Directors of Edelweiss Financial Services Ltd (BSE listed), from April 2011 till January 2019; and National University Health System (NUHS), from its inception in 2008 till 2016.
 During this period he was the first Chairman of the Audit and Risk Committee, and a member of the Executive Committee of the Board.
 He served as a member of the Board of Trustees of Singapore Management University (SMU) from 2004 to 2016, and a member of the International Advisory Board of the Institute of Societal Leadership at SMU from March 2014 to Sep 2018.
 He was also a member of the Investment Committee of SMU and the SMU Enterprise Board.